Agnes Keleti, Worlds Oldest Olympic Champion, Dies At 103 - UrduPoint

 She was hospitalised with pneumonia last week.

-"We pray for her, she has a great vitality" her son, Rafael Biro-Keleti told local press at the time, saying they would like to celebrate her 104th birthday on January 9th together as a family.
+"We pray for her, she has a great vitality," her son, Rafael Biro-Keleti told local press at the time.

 Keleti's life story, including surviving the Holocaust and Olympic glory, reads like a gripping Hollywood film script, with her feisty spirit never breaking in the face of adversity.